streets-ahead/project-intersection/posts/hack-of-the-week-tornado-chasing-with-clojure.md

 ---
 {
-  "title": "Hack of the Week: Tornado Chasing with Clojure", "author": "Terry Keeney",
+  "title": "HOTW: Tornado Chasing with Clojure", "author": "Terry Keeney",
   "subHead": "Will my quest to learn Clojure aid me in my quest to spot a twister?", "tags": ["clojure","hack"],